Debt Mediation: What is it and How Does it Work?

 If debt mediation is agreed upon, your interest payments will be lowered to the lowest rate offered and you will settle on an agreement for the amount of principal reduction.
 It’s possible to consolidate various debts into one payment that is paid into a trust account that is paid out by the debt mediation company.

-To get to this point, a debt mediation company can be utilized as the “middleman” between you and your creditors.
+To get to this point, a debt mediator can be utilized as the “middleman” between you and your creditors.
 They will work to mediate communication and, eventually, payments between both parties.

 Debt Mediators Can Stop Harassment From Creditors

 Another benefit of working with a debt mediation company is that they are able to put an end to harassing and intimidating communications from the creditors.
-If you’ve received overwhelming calls or letters from creditors, your debt mediation company will be able to negotiate with the creditors to get the communications to stop.
+If you’ve received overwhelming calls or letters from creditors, a debt mediator will be able to negotiate with the creditors to get the communications to stop.

 When you enter into debt meditation, you are showing your creditors that you are willing to work with them and settle your debt.
 This is often the sign they need to cease their harassing communications.